NVIDIA/ais-k8s/docs/authn.md

 #### Token Exchange Authentication

-The operator also supports exchanging a token from the filesystem (e.g., Kubernetes service account token or OIDC token) with the authentication service for an AIS JWT token.
+The operator also supports exchanging a token with the authentication service for an AIS JWT token.
 This eliminates the need to store static admin credentials.

+On versions 3.3 and below, this token is read from the filesystem (e.g., Kubernetes service account token or OIDC token).
+Later versions request a short-lived token for the operator's own ServiceAccount.

 Defaults:
+- `tokenPath`: Empty -- the operator requests a short-lived token for its own ServiceAccount.
-- `tokenPath`: `/var/run/secrets/kubernetes.io/serviceaccount/token`
+  - For versions 3.3 and below: `/var/run/secrets/kubernetes.io/serviceaccount/token`
 - `tokenExchangeEndpoint`: `/token`

 **Mounting Custom Tokens:**